Technology begets erotic impulses. Media is the extension of our senses.

 But now… computers and the internet, oh my!

 The unleashed libidos of millions of semi-anonymous horndogs and damsels have washed across the electronic world for over two decades now, redefining gender and sexuality, turning words into sex toys.
+The internet has allowed for websites like www.dosexvideo.com to spread X-rated content to all horny computer users all over the globe, and the rise of adult entertainment is showing no signs of slowing down.

 On the internet, no one knows that you are not really a transsexual dwarf who is turned on by milkshakes and latex.
 Or, if you prefer, everyone knows and you have your own Yahoo group!
+Through the internet, you can access as many websites similar to hdpornvideo.xxx as you’d like to without even giving up any personal information.

 As a writer fascinated by sexuality and fantasy in all their forms, I am especially interested in the way sexuality has emerged as an element in online games that are not deliberately sexual, and fascinated by the ways that game players manifest their sexuality and by the taboos that communities may impose on themselves.
 This is the first in a series of mini-essays on the phenomenon and my experiences with it.